clr2of8/TellTail/README.md

 ## Customize and Build

-If you would like to modify the code compile it into an executable, you can use the following command from the Windows command prompt.
+If you would like to modify the code and then compile it into an executable, you can use the following command from the Windows command prompt.

 ```
 dotnet msbuild TellTail.csproj